logikum/md-doc-site/contents/1.0/documentation/controls/predefined.md

 ### title

 Returns the title metadata of the current content.
+When missing, returns a default title defined as a localized resource.
+That requires a `title` key in the `default.json` locale file.
 Its typical usage in a document file:

 ```html
 <!DOCTYPE html>